All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Complete guide to red light therapy benefits.
 Covers photobiomodulation science, skin health, recovery, pain relief, mitochondrial support, device selection, and treatment protocols.

 Red light therapy (photobiomodulation) uses specific wavelengths of red (630 to 660 nm) and near-infrared (810 to 850 nm) light to stimulate mitochondrial energy production, reduce inflammation, accelerate tissue repair, and improve skin health.
-Peer-reviewed research supports its use for wound healing, collagen production, muscle recovery, joint pain relief, cognitive support, and hormone optimization.
+Peer-reviewed research supports its use for wound healing, collagen production, muscle recovery, joint pain relief, cognitive support, and hormone improvement.
 Treatments typically involve 10 to 20 minutes of exposure at 6 to 12 inches from a quality LED panel, 3 to 5 times per week.

 How Red Light Therapy Works